DataDog/datadog-agent/docs/dev/checks/README.md

 Every check has its own YAML configuration file.
 The file has one mandatory key, `instances` and one optional, `init_config`.

-Note:
-If you want to run a custom check inside your development workspace (github.com/DataDog/datadog-agent), you must put `MyCheck.yaml` and `MyCheck.py` in the `bin/agent/dist` folder located at the root of the datadog-agent repository.
-Please keep in mind that the `invoke agent.build` task will copy the contents inside `dev/dist` to `bin/agent/dist` when ran, so you can use that path if you need alonger-lived location for your custom checks.

 ### init_config